neopilou/hassio-addons/Tvheadend/README.md

 Tvheadend Server

 ### About
-This add-on add Tvheadend server
+This add-on add Tvheadend server with ffmpeg & streamlink

 ### Installation
 1. Add the add-ons repository to your Hass.io instance: `https://github.com/neopilou/hassio-addons`